Trump flew on ‘Lolita Express’ with Eric, Tiffany and Clinton adviser

 Earlier in the trial, fellow pilot Larry Visoski testified to flying Prince Andrew, Kevin Spacey and Mr Trump during his more than two decades working for Epstein.

-On Monday, prosecutors presented closing arguments in the case against Ms Maxwell.
-The jury is expected to retire to consider its verdicts on Monday evening.
+On Monday, both sides presented closing arguments in the case against Ms Maxwell before it was placed in the hands of the jury.

 Register for free to continue reading